Owning a home gives you a sense of security and stability you just can’t get from renting an apartment or a duplex.

 These loans are still issued by a private bank or lender, but they’re protected by a promise from the government that if you can’t pay back your loan they will reimburse the moneylender for you.

 Lenders who are partnered with the FHA in this way are willing to give a better deal on a loan than they would otherwise because the money is protected by the promise of the government and the power of the US Treasury.

-However, they can be more expensive than a conventional loan with a large down payment, which is why they mostly appeal to applicants with low credit scores or low income.
+However, they can be more expensive than a conventional loan with a large down payment, which is why they mostly appeal to applicants in New Jersey with low credit scores or low income.

 What are the different types of FHA loans in NJ?

 When you hear someone talk about “FHA loans,” they’re usually talking about a fixed rate mortgage.
 But this is only one type of loan that’s ensured by the Federal Housing Administration.

 In New Jersey, there are three types of FHA loans: